 Not only that but all information that you choose to take in will be stored on your host server.
 This enables you to take additional precaution measures to ensure that it doesn’t get compromised.

 Secondly, since you will be operating with your customers’ information, you can rest assured that there won’t be any 3rd-party interference from outside sources, which further ensures better overall security for your services and platform.

 Next, you also never have to worry about payments not going through or being delayed as you will be able to micromanage everything related to the entire payment process.
 This is extremely valuable for large businesses or companies which receive a large number of daily concurrent transaction requests.

-Using a self-managed Bitcoin implementation ultimately allows you to avoid any delay issues that could potentially occur if you were to use a premium BTC payment solution.
+Using a self-managed Bitcoin payment processing alternative ultimately allows you to avoid any delay issues that could potentially occur if you were to use a premium BTC payment solution.
 This also lowers the waiting times as well, resulting in a better overall user experience and faster overall payments.

 While better in terms of efficiency and privacy, such self-hosted options require some effort on your behalf as a merchant in order to be set up.
-This can be a daunting task for some merchants who haven’t got previous experience with the field of cryptocurrencies and Bitcoin in particular.
+This can be a daunting task for some merchants who haven’t got previous experience with the field of cryptocurrencies.

 However, there are plenty of useful tutorials that describe the process in detail, meaning that lack of experience shouldn’t be a worry for you if you want to start accepting Bitcoin payments.

 The next drawback is that most self-managed options come with either a simple user interface or without one at all.
 This means you will have to create your own UI and to also consider many factors such as user experience to ultimately ensure that your interface will be easily operable.

 It is important to note that not all open-source BTC payment processing software comes without a user interface - you will just need to find the one that fits your vision and business goals.